Our Best Tips for Dealing With Seasonal Skin Allergies in Cats

 - Why Won't the Sore Heal on My Cat's Mouth?

 About the author: With 7 years of small animal practice, Dr. Eloise Bright came to Love That Pet as animal lover and advocate for all animals from baby birds to stray kittens.
 With two sons in tow and hubby, Eloise mainly practices in Sydney, Australia.
-Chat with her and the dog, Duster, and cat, Jimmy, on Google+.
+Meet her and the dog, Duster, and cat, Jimmy, on her profile page.